BU-Spark/se-chaoss-slack-bot/README.md

 - When a user presses the "Learn more" button, they will privately be provided with a definition of the word(s) that was flagged
 - When a definition is sent to the user, a "Show another definition" button is displayed
 - When the "Show another definition" button is pressed, an alternative definiton is displayed until it runs out of definitions
+- Administrators can manage a custom list of blocked words, but all standard offensive/non-inclusive terms are already blocked

+## Technical Overview
+- The bot itself is written in JavaScript, particularly using the Bolt framework to implement the Slack API
+- Words are parsed using the [alex](https://github.com/get-alex/alex) library, which implements the [retext](https://github.com/retextjs/retext) NLP engine.
+- To accomodate for additional flagged words, the filesystem module is used to create a custom JSON which stores the words and definitions of these words.
+- The ephemeral message provides definitions loaded from the provided dictionary in the repo, which is a copy of the [Wordset dictionary](https://github.com/wordset/wordset-dictionary/tree/master).

+## Running the bot
+- To run the bot, it is first advised to install all applicable npm packages.
+- Afterwards, environment variables must be set.
+The bot requires a slack bot token, signing secret, and app token, to all be set with the following names: SLACK_BOT_TOKEN, SLACK_SIGNING_SECRET, SLACK_APP_TOKEN
+- Additionally, the bot requires a Slack user token of an administrator to be supplied as the DELETE_TOKEN.
+This is imperative to the bots function, as without the user token, moderation can not occur.
+- Ensure that proper permissions are given to app.js, as it will need to read and write to custom.json in the root directory.
+- After all these steps are followed, simply run "node app.js" to run the bot.

+## Currently Known Issues
+- At the moment, the bot does not have any issues, bugs, or errors.
+However, please open a GitHub issue to track any issues that are found.

+## Deployment
+- The deployment of this bot does not require any particularly specific instructions.
+You can follow the section titled **Running the bot** as an alternative.
+These instructions apply to any deployment services or other hosted application services.
+As long as the environment variables are set and the file system permissions are correct, alongside the applicable node modules being installed, the bot will deploy properly.

 ## Getting Started
 If you're interested in cloning our bot for your Slack workspace, you can follow the steps in the [CONTRIBUTING.md](https://github.com/chaoss/chaoss-slack-bot/blob/main/CONTRIBUTING.md) to setup, and [https://slack.dev/bolt-js/deployments/heroku](https://slack.dev/bolt-js/deployments/heroku) or [https://slack.dev/bolt-js/deployments/aws-lambda](https://slack.dev/bolt-js/deployments/aws-lambda) to deploy.